kauruus/kauruus.github.io/posts/2022/12/30-musl-malloc-is-slow.md

 ```

 OMG, QPS is less than 500.
-On the same machine, Go can do over 10k qps.
+On the same machine, Go can achieve >10k QPS.

 ## Flamegraph to help